ross-alexander/dq/characters/items/items.md

 ## Blending

-Callas may cst her Blending Spell on objects as well as Entities.
+Callas may cast her Blending Spell on objects as well as Entities.
 The object becomes concealed in the environment, not invisible, e.g. Callas casts Blending on a Wall of Stone that she has created.
 The wall fades into the background and appear to be a natural part of the envrionment, an outcrop of rocks.
 The spell has *camouflaged* the